DymondJacob/mapify/README.md

 # Click this Link to view App
 http://mapify.herokuapp.com/#/

+#App has NO syntax errors

-#Does correctly throw errors when no/wrong information is put into form fields,
+# It Does correctly throw errors when no/wrong information is put into form fields,
 #Make sure you enter in the form fields correctly, and do not leave them blank